mesmacosta/google-datacatalog-governance-best-pratices/tag-central/README.md

 > member can be any of: user:{emailid}, serviceAccount:{emailid}, group:{emailid} or domain:{domain}

+Run the following commands inside the [terraform](terraform) directory.

 #### Init terraform
 After that, let's get Terraform started.
 Run the following to pull in the providers.